AdobeDocs/commerce-operations.en/help/tools/quality-patches-tool/patches-available-in-qpt/v1-1-54/acsd-61200-adds-discount-tax-compensation-to-sales-total-calculations.md

 <u>Actual results</u>:

-The sales and coupon report totals do not match because the [!UICONTROL Discount Tax Compensation Amount] and [!UICONTROL Shipping Discount Tax Compensation Amount] are missing from calculations.
+Sales order data and coupon report data do not match because the *[!UICONTROL Discount Tax Compensation Amount]* and *[!UICONTROL Shipping Discount Tax Compensation Amount]* are missing from calculations.